Gamergate: Social, cultural, and political impact

 Gamergate has been described as being driven by antifeminist ideologies.
 Some supporters have denied this, but acknowledge that there are misogynistic voices within Gamergate.
 Antonsen, Ask, and Karlstrom wrote in Nordic Journal of Science and Technology Studies "in the case of #gamergate, it is the explicit goal of many of the participants to exclude groups of people, particularly women, from the debate and from the game industry and limit women's rights as citizens."
 Jon Stone, writing in The Guardian, called it a "swelling of vicious right-wing sentiment".
 Commentators such as Stone, Liana Kerzner, and Ryan Cooper have said that the controversy is being exploited by right-wing voices and by conservative pundits who had little interest in gaming.
 Chrisella Herzog states that in addition to violent sexism, Gamergate has virulent strains and violent sentiments of homophobia, transphobia, anti-Semitism, racism, and neo-Nazism.
 Gamergate supporters also promoted the Cultural Marxism conspiracy theory.

 Quinn said the campaign had "roped well-meaning people who cared about ethics and transparency into a pre-existing hate mob", and urged industry publishers and developers to condemn the hashtag.
 They further asked those Gamergate supporters who had any earnest discussion about ethics to move away from the "Gamergate" tag.

-TheGamer noted that Gamergate was "a polarizing debate which you were either for or against, with no in-between."